SEE-GEO/ccic/docs/dataset_and_file_structure.md

 ## Data organization

-The CCIC data is organized by input product in the following structure:
+The CCIC record is organized  into results derived from GridSat input data results derived from CPCIR input data.
+Below that files are organized into folder by year.

 ```
 .
 ├── cpcir